oeggy03/tp/docs/UserGuide.md

 Parameters:
 * At least one of the parameters must be supplied.
 * `KEYWORD` and `TAG` are optional and can be used multiple times.
+  * KEYWORD must be alphabetical.
-  * They must be alphanumeric.
+  * TAG must be alphanumeric.
   * They cannot contain special characters or spaces.

 Search Constraints: